 - You can also replace the mSATA solid state drive with a Wireless PCI Express Mini Card for Wireless WAN. - Replace the mSATA solid state drive only if you need to have it repaired.
-The slot of the mSATA solid state drive were not designed for frequent changes, or drive swapping.

-When replacing the drive, be sure to follow the precautions.
+When replacing the mSATA solid state drive, be sure to follow the precautions.